Sanglorian/orcus/Orcus Rulebook - current.md

 # Appendix A: Powers Available by Level

 The following table shows how many powers and of which levels a character is entitled to, based on the character's level.
-A character can always choose a lower-level power (of the same frequency, e.g. a level 3 encounter attack power instead of a level 7 encounter attack power) in place of a higher-level one.
+A character can always choose a lower-level power (of the same frequency, for example a level 3 encounter attack power instead of a level 7 encounter attack power) in place of a higher-level one.

 “(P)” indicates that the power comes from a prestige path. “(E)” indicates that the power comes from an epic path.